 As the macroeconomic costs related to malnutrition become increasingly evident (poor diets are linked to one in five deaths globally) and as pressure mounts on investors to better define the impacts of their investments on society and the environment – for instance through recent financial markets regulation in Europe such as the Sustainable Finance Disclosure Regulation – investors’ attention to social issues including health and nutrition is expected to rise.

-ATNI’s own research and engagement – coupled with investors’ collaborative engagement efforts – has shifted practice in the majority of food and beverage companies within the Global and US Indexes, as evidenced by the 56 confirmed updates made by companies to investors through this collaborative investor engagement.
+ATNi’s own research and engagement – coupled with investors’ collaborative engagement efforts – has shifted practice in the majority of food and beverage companies within the Global and US Indexes, as evidenced by the 56 confirmed updates made by companies to investors through this collaborative investor engagement.

-ATNI looks forward to continuing to work with investors globally to drive better market performance for healthy and affordable diets.
+ATNi looks forward to continuing to work with investors globally to drive better market performance for healthy and affordable diets.

-Read more: ATNI’s Investors in Nutrition and Health
+Read more: ATNi’s Investors in Nutrition and Health

 email dropdown linkedin facebook twitter icon_input-select BMS Close Download Hamburger Performance Pijl Plus Product-Profile Share google-doc-tracking-XL Performance comparison-tool egagement-tracker-tool